skullbonesandnumber/sbn/docs/about.rst

 .. title:: About

+.. raw:: html

+    <center><b>ABOUT</b></center><br>

 In 2018 i informed the king of the netherlands that what he calls medicine in his "care" laws are not medicine but poison.
-Proof of these medicine being poison were shown to the king, who's (personal) kabinet wrote back that "the king took note of what i have written".
+Proof of LD-50 tests showing Zyprexa, Haldol, Clozapine and Abilify are toxic substances were shown to the king, who's (personal) kabinet wrote back that "the king took note of what i have written".

+These LD-50 tests proven toxic substances make impotent, are both physical (contracted muscles) and mental (make people hallucinate) torture and kill members of the victim groups: Elderly, Handicapped, Criminals and Psychiatric patients.

 Using poison makes the care laws used in the netherlands to provide care to elderly and handicapped, criminals and psychiatric patients